Fornaxian/pixeldrain_web/res/include/md/api.md

 ## curl example

-Here's how to anonymously upload a file using curl:

-`curl -T "file_name.txt" https://pixeldrain.com/api/file/`

-You can also upload a file to your pixeldrain account using curl.
+To upload files to pixeldrain you will need an API key.
 Get an API key from the [API keys page](/user/api_keys) and enter it in the command.
 Replace the example API key here with your own:

 `curl -T "file_name.txt" -u :5f45f184-64bb-4eaa-be19-4a5f0459db49
 https://pixeldrain.com/api/file/`